San-Mateo-County-Health-Epidemiology/Helpful-Code-Bits/typst/typst-template.typ.md

 inline elements are set after `set page()` and will respect margins and the flow of text and document elements.

+You can use the `background:` to set an element anywhere on the page while `header:` and `footer:` are meant for elements at the top or bottom.

 #### header

 `set page(header: ...)` is where you determine what appears in the